kileyhudson/SVbyEye_pipeline/README.md

 3. **Visualization (`visualize_sd`)** – creates SVbyEye plots for each SD using the supplied PAF alignments.
 4. **Reporting (`generate_report`)** – collates metadata and plots into an HTML summary.

-Auxiliary rules support data cleanup, configuration checks, and collection of generated plots.
-The `scripts/create_test_data.py` helper now builds synthetic PAF fixtures that mimic the minimap2 output required by SVbyEye, so no FASTA assets are bundled with the repository.

 ## Testing and Continuous Integration

 A GitHub Actions workflow (`.github/workflows/test-pipeline.yml`) demonstrates how to run the pipeline in a continuous integration context.
 Triggering the workflow executes the full Snakemake pipeline on bundled test data and uploads the resulting artifacts.
-Adapt the workflow to mirror your production environment or to validate changes before deployment.

-## Contributing

-- Follow the code style documented in the repository (PEP 8 for Python, tidyverse style for R) and keep comments concise, descriptive, and oriented toward scientific interpretation.
-- Update tests and documentation when modifying workflow logic or configuration interfaces.
-- Use descriptive commit messages and Pull Request descriptions that summarize both functional changes and scientific context.

 ## Support